Need to talk? Call 1800 882 436.

 From about 6 months old, your baby's sleep patterns will become more like yours.

-They'll sleep up to a total of 16 hours a day.
+They'll sleep up to a total of 10 to 16 hours a day.
 During the day they may have 2 to 4 hours sleep, with a longer sleep at night for up to 12 hours.

 At this age, your child may experience: